nehaljwani/team.exiv2.org/book/IMaEA.md

 ##
 ```

-The implementation of the command _$ exiv2 --verbose --version_ and the version number scheme is discussed in detail: [13.9 Release Engineering](#11-9).
+The implementation of the command _$ exiv2 --verbose --version_ and the version number scheme is discussed in detail: [13.9 Releases](#11-9).

 <div id="8-5"/>
 ## 8.5 Generating HUGE images